 -

 Law of Independent Assortment: This law states that the alleles of different genes assort independently of one another during gamete formation.
-In other words, the inheritance of one trait does not affect the inheritance of another trait.
+Simply put, the inheritance of one trait does not affect the inheritance of another trait.
 This law applies when genes are located on different chromosomes or are far apart on the same chromosome.

 - Imagine flipping two coins simultaneously.
 The outcome of one coin flip (e.g., heads or tails) doesn't influence the outcome of the other coin flip.
 Similarly, the inheritance of seed color doesn't influence the inheritance of seed shape.